ruby-processing/JRubyArt/_editors/vim.md

 permalink: /editors/vim/
 keywords: editor, ide, ruby, jruby_art, vim, emacs, jedit
 ---

-Is an excellent choice for linux and mac users, it is lighweight (runs from the console) commands available from vim:-
+Unless you are a vim or emacs aficionado you should probably prefer atom.
+However vim can be an excellent choice for linux and mac users, it is lighweight (runs from the console) commands available from vim:-
 ```bash
 :!k9 --run %   # will run the sketch
 ```